mattermost/docs/source/developer/interactive-dialogs.rst

 Example
 -----------------------

-Below is a full example of a JSON payload that creates an interactive dialog in Mattermost
+Below is a full example of a JSON payload that creates an interactive dialog in Mattermost:

 .. code-block:: json